School ofIndustrial TechnologiesContinueContinue to the Technology Department's website

 Labs and Classrooms

-The Technology Department facilities provide a wide variety of tools and many opportunities for hands-on learning.
+The Industrial Technologies facilities provide a wide variety of tools and many opportunities for hands-on learning.

 Automotive: The 10-bay shop with vehicle lifts in each bay is equipped to do anything from a tune-up to complete engine or transmission overhaul.
 A variety of major equipment items are available including computer diagnostic units and wheel alignment, wheel-balancing, and tire-changing machines.
 The shop is complete with valve-grinding equipment, a surface grinder, engine and part cleaners, and a full assortment of related smaller tools and equipment items.
 Each student is assigned a toolbox with a complete set of wrenches, sockets, screwdrivers, and other necessary items.